janevalencia/nextjs-ssr-comments/README.md

 Solution developed by **Jane Valencia, 2022**

-# Frontend Mentor - Interactive comments section
+# Interactive Comments Section: NextJS with Typescript (SSR) / TailwindCSS

 ![Design preview for the Interactive comments section coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+This challenge is originally from Frontend Mentor which has been extended so that it could be developed using the latest React framework, NextJS, and SSR technology.

-**To do this challenge, you need a strong understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a strong understanding of HTML, CSS, Javascript/Typescript, and React.**

 Your challenge is to build out this interactive comments section and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 We provide the sample data in a local `db.json` file to get you started!
-If you want to take it up a notch, feel free to build this as a full-stack CRUD application! 🚀

 For the solution I develop here, I am taking it slightly further by using:
 - Full-stack React App with NextJS with Typescript